direktspeed/node-m-proxy/README.md

-                                  These optional values can be very useful at the start of a new connection service name             (string) Either a standard service name (port + protocol), such as 'https' as listed in /etc/services, otherwise 'tls', 'tcp', or 'udp' for generics Also 'control' is used for messages to the proxy (such as 'pause' events) service port             (string) The listening port, such as 443.
+                                  These optional values can be very useful at the start of a new connection service name             (string) Either a standard service name (port + protocol), such as 'https' as listed in /etc/services, otherwise 'tls', 'tcp', or 'udp' for generics Also 'control' and 'error' are used for messages with the proxy (i.e. authentication) service port             (string) The listening port, such as 443.
 Useful for non-standard or dynamic services. host or server name      (string) Useful for services that can be routed by name, such as http, https, smtp, and dns.
 ```